-An important potential environmental impact is oil spills from any oil filled equipment and machinery that may occur during transportation or storage of decommissioned and new construction material/ equipment.
+An important potential environmental impact is oil spills from any oil filled equipment and machinery that may occur during transportation or storage of decommissioned and new construction material/equipment.
 The following conditions shall apply:

-- Vehicles must be checked for oil leaks prior to going on site - Care should be taken to prevent any potential oil spillage during upgrading activities. - Sufficient measures should be put in place to ensure that any potential oil spills are mitigated. - An oil spill kit should be available on site at all times during the construction activities; - Oil containment facilities should be provided for any oil filled equipment onsite: - All oil spills must be reported to the ECO within 24 hours, indicating the containment and rehabilitation measures implemented
+Vehicles must be checked for oil leaks prior to going on site

+- Care must be taken to prevent any potential oil spillage during upgrading activities. - Sufficient measures must be put in place to ensure that any potential oil spills are mitigated. - An oil spill kit must be available on site at all times during the construction activities; - Oil containment facilities must be provided for any oil filled equipment onsite; - All oil spills must be reported to the ECO/ESO within 24 hours, indicating the containment and rehabilitation measures implemented

-Oil spill kits are available from:
+Oil spill kits, or details of their nearest supplier, are available from:

-Drizit (021) 531 5335 Enretech (021) 683 1858
+Drizit (021) 531 5335

+Enretech (021) 683 1858

 Pinelands Environmental Technology (021) 531 3749